helenijevans/romanToIntApp/README.md

 - [ ] Adapt FE to show errors
 - [ ] Adapt API to return errors
 - [ ] Figure out what is happening with numbers >= 4000 (API throws an error)
-- [ ] Figure out if there's a limitation on Rom -> Int Inputs (limitation found on the vice versa)
+- [x] Figure out if there's a limitation on Rom -> Int Inputs (limitation found on the vice versa)
+- No there isn't a limitation
 - [x] Make sure box clears after switching between modes
 - [x] Logo :D
 - [x] Get base functionality working